catalyst/mahara-module_objectfs/README.md

 # mahara-module_objectfs

 A remote object storage file system for Mahara.
 Intended to provide a plug-in that can be installed and configured to work with any supported remote object storage solution.
+Currently supports both AWS S3 and azure blob storage.

 This plug-in requires either [mahara-module_aws](https://github.com/catalyst/mahara-module_aws)or[mahara-module_azure](https://github.com/catalyst/mahara-module_azure) to function.